-- Select ADVANCED > Advanced Setup > VPN Service.
-The VPN Service page displays. - 5.
-Make sure that the Enable VPN Service check box is selected. - Specify any VPN service settings on the page.
-For more information, see Specify VPN Service in the Router on page 128. - 7.
+- 5. Make sure that the Enable VPN Service check box is selected. - 6.
+Specify any VPN service settings on the page.
+For more information, see Specify VPN service in the router on page 128. - 7.
 Click the For Smart Phone button to download the OpenVPN configuration files. - 8.
 On your Android device, download and install the OpenVPN Connect app from the Google Play Store. - 9.
 On your computer, unzip the configuration files that you downloaded and send the files to your Android device. - 10.
 Open the files on your Android device. - 11.
 Open the .ovpn file using the OpenVPN Connect app.